-Staying hydrated is one of the most important ways to keep yourself healthy.
+Staying hydrated is one of the most important ways to keep yourself healthy, strong, and alert.
 As a dancer hydration becomes even more important, as it directly impacts your flexibility, endurance, and recovery.
 Drinking water is the most common way to hydrate, but there are lots of other ways to make sure your body is getting enough water.
 Here are a few of them.

 Like we said above, water is the easiest way to keep yourself hydrated.
 There are lots of different types of water you can drink, but the best water to drink is water that has been purified and filtered to remove chemicals and heavy metals.
 You can buy water that’s already purified from brands like Life Water and Evian, or you can invest in a filter to purify your water at home.
 Another great way to keep your body hydrated is by drinking alkaline water from brands like Essentia.
 Alkaline water helps stabilize your pH, so you can recover quickly from workouts.

 When people think of electrolyte drinks, they automatically think of brands like Gatorade and Powerade.
 However, while these drinks do contain electrolytes, they also have lots of sugar in them too.
 A better way to get the electrolytes you need to recover and stay hydrated is by making your own electrolyte drinks at home.
 All you have to do is stir in a pinch of Himalayan Pink Salt to your water.
 You can use other, high quality sea salts, but Himalayan Salt is among the best.
 Along with sodium, it contains other trace minerals like potassium, magnesium, and calcium, that all help with keeping you hydrated for longer.